-1. Where can I find the latest guidance related to youth camps and will this guidance be revised?
+1. Where can I find the latest guidance related to youth camps?

 2. What are the limitations on group sizes for youth camps and who is included as a part of the group size?